 For more information about reviews on ConsumerAffairs.com please visit our FAQ.

 I saw Pure Medical in the newspaper and also, a fellow kept calling about it.
 The day I gave him a credit card number, I didn’t hear from him for three days.
 I called him and told him that the portable oxygen concentrator better be here in the next two days, or else I’m gonna cancel the credit card.
 It came the next day.
 So, that was not cool but everything was fine with their reps during our interaction and they answered my questions.
 I didn’t have that many because I didn’t know what they were talking about but I knew I needed it from talking to other people.
 The portable oxygen concentrator helps when I go out and when I’m not breathing well.
 However, it’s noisy.
 I was at a meeting the other night and I had it on.
-There was a lady two people down from me that had one on and hers was not making a sound.
+There was a lady two people down from me that had one on same as mine and hers was not making a sound.
 So, there’s something not right with it.
-It was the same as mine and as much as it costs, it ought to be fine.
+But as much as it costs, it ought to be fine.
 The experience could have been better.

 We are sorry you had trouble receiving your new portable oxygen concentrator.
 Oxygen has to be prescribed by a doctor.
 The delay in shipping your unit was because your doctor's office took three days to get the required paperwork back to us.
 If you are having an issue with the unit please call us and we will file a warranty claim for you.
 We want to make sure all of our customers are completely satisfied.